The dying art of papier-mache in Kashmir | DW | 13.08.2021

 Mir learnt the art at the age of 10 but now, five decades later, he feels disheartened as the craft is slowly vanishing from the Himalayan Valley of India-administered Kashmir and little is being done to preserve it.

-For artisans like Mir, papier-mache is a time-consuming process and requires a lot of patience.
+For artisans such as Mir, papier-mache is a time-consuming process and requires a lot of patience.
 It involves two crucial steps — Sakthsazi, which means making the actual item, and Naqashi, the painting and decoration of the product.
 Both tasks are painstaking processes that require careful deliberation.

-Mir, who regularly creates papier-mache boxes that are used for wedding parties when giving candy to guests, learnt the art from his uncle.
+Mir, who regularly creates papier-mache boxes that are used for wedding parties when giving candy to guests, learned the art from his uncle.
 He is the third generation papier-mache craftsman in his family.

 But today his company, Akhtar Mir and Brothers, located in the congested Alamgari Bazar in the old part of Srinagar city, is struggling to survive and staring in the face of extinction.